Massahgenesis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 . ls -lt | head : The script that displays the 10 newest files in the current directory.
 . sort | uniq -u :The script that takes a list of words as input and prints only words that appear exactly once.
 . grep root /etc/passwd :The script that displays  lines containing the pattern “root” from the file /etc/passwd.
+. grep -c bin /etc/passwd :The script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd.